Cluna12/CS230-Journal/README.md

   I clearly defined requirements, used a strong domain model, and applied the Singleton pattern effectively.

 - What about the process of working through a design document did you find helpful when developing the code?
-  It helped organize ideas, clarify constraints, and made the coding process smoother.
+  --It helped organize ideas, clarify constraints, and made the coding process smoother.
 Increased the understanding of the overall code that would need to be implemented

 - If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
   I would add more detail and visuals to the system architecture section to better show data flow.